 One of the biggest music festivals in Florida, Ultra Music Festival is a three-day event that is held in Miami.
-This electronic music festival caters to a high-energy crowd of music lovers, where you’ll find an extensive list of top DJ’s and big-name performers.
+This electronic music festival caters to a high-energy crowd of music lovers, where you’ll find an extensive list of top DJs and big-name performers.
 What started as a small outdoor festival has bloomed into a massive production across the United States.

 Fernandina Beach is the birthplace of the modern shrimping industry, so it makes sense that the Isle of Eight Flags Shrimp Festival celebrates the delectable seafood delicacy.
 You’ll have the chance to indulge in freshly caught shrimp and seafood.
-Set in the Historic District, this event dates back to 1964 and has live music, parades, arts and crafts displays and a pageant.
+Set in the Historic District, this event dates back to 1964 and has live music, parades, arts and crafts displays, and a pageant.

 The Sarasota Jazz Festival is one of the most well-respected jazz festivals in the United States, and boasts an impressive line-up of top performers.
 A must-see concert series for jazz enthusiasts, the Jazz Club of Sarasota works hard to preserve and promote the beauty of this music genre by showcasing some of the greatest jazz musicians in the world.

 Held on the waterfront in West Palm Beach, SunFest is a lively festival with five days of top musical performers.
-In addition to its long list of top musical acts, the festival also hosts an impressive arts and craft event, a range of kid-friendly activities and an impressive fireworks show.
+In addition to its long list of top musical acts, the festival also hosts an impressive arts and craft event, a range of kid-friendly activities, and impressive fireworks show.
 You can get a drink from one of the floating bars or challenge your friends to a game of cornhole.

 The second-largest event in the Florida Keys, the Marathon Seafood Festival is a premier event in Florida.
 You’ll find an abundance of excellent cuisine and family-friendly live entertainment in addition to a boat and art show.
-With over 200 vendors on hand, dine on some of the freshest seafood in the state, such as lobster, stone crab, grouper and snapper.
+With over 200 vendors on hand, dine on some of the freshest seafood in the state, such as lobster, stone crab, grouper, and snapper.

-Showcasing authentic Old Florida, the Forgotten Coast En Plein Air, America’s Great Paint-out, is a 10-day festival that displays architecture, streetscapes, working waterfronts and historic sites through its internationally acclaimed artists.
-Purchase paintings just completed at the “Art Fresh Off the Easel,” see a two-hour “Quickdraw” exhibition and admire a Masters’ Gallery with the artists’ finest studio work.
+Showcasing authentic Old Florida, the Forgotten Coast En Plein Air, America’s Great Paint-out, is a 10-day festival that displays architecture, streetscapes, working waterfronts, and historic sites through its internationally acclaimed artists.
+Purchase paintings just completed at the “Art Fresh Off the Easel,” see a two-hour “Quickdraw” exhibition, and admire a Masters’ Gallery with the artists’ finest studio work.